xTheJakalx/BuyMeACoffeeInterface_ASP.NET_WEBSITE/README.md

 The Views are just examples and you can do whatever you want with the string result you get from the API.

 Includes examples of deserializing the response into a model class

+Buy me a coffee if you like! - https://www.buymeacoffee.com/TheJakal